Philippi Village: Urban Planning and Community Engagement

 Philippi Village employs participatory and design-led planning, emphasizing placemaking, community inclusion, and walkable infrastructure.
 Through negotiated “conscious contracts” with local informal settlements ensured employment opportunities and access to facilities.
 Philippi Village sits within the Philippi Horticultural Area (PHA), a site of urban development pressure, land rights debates, and food security concerns.

 Academic studies also highlight the role of informal production and township economies in shaping Philippi's urban landscape.

 Impact

 Philippi Village is cited as a model for inclusive urban regeneration, supporting entrepreneurship, youth programs, and community engagement.
 Greening initiatives by organizations like Greenpop improve ecological sustainability and community well-being.
+According to the 2024 Impact Report, Philippi Village now hosts more than 120 businesses.
+The organization employs 73 permanent staff members and 193 temporary employees, while engaging with around 8,400 community members each year through education, entrepreneurship, environmental sustainability, safety, and community-focused initiatives.

 Awards

-In 2024, Philippi Village received the Best Social Enterprise in Africa Award at the Forty under 40 at an award ceremony held in Nairobi, Kenya.
+In 2024, Philippi Village's then-CEO, Bushra Razack, received the Best Leader of a Social Enterprise in Africa Award at the Forty under 40 at an award ceremony held in Nairobi, Kenya for her work and contribution at Phillipi Village.